-Remember at the tower of Babel all mankind came together under one ruler.
-God broke up the globalists.
-He scattered us into people groups...
+Remember at the tower of Babel, all mankind came together under one ruler, and God broke up the party.
+He scattered us into nations...
 In the future, the Antichrist will rise to power on the back of a global government.
-But nations, boundaries, and jurisdictions are God's idea, and are needed in a fallen world.
+Nations, and boundaries, and people groups are God's idea, and needed in a fallen world.